wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 | stateChanges | Script actions performed by the callable function.
 In transaction version 3 the structure can also include [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp) result |
 <!--| extraFeePerStep | Extra fee for each stage of computations, see the [Continued Computations](/en/ride/advanced/continuation) article.
 The extra fee is specified in the same token as the transaction fee, in atomic units.
 A value other than null or 0 is only valid when the version 5 dApp script is invoked.
 The field is added in transaction version 3 |
 | сontinuationTransactionIds | List of the Continuation transactions in the computation sequence.
 The field is added in transaction version 3 |-->

-The maximum number of payments is 2.

-Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations", the maximum number of payments is 10.
-Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 The fields that are common to all types of transactions are described in the [Transaction](/en/blockchain/transaction/#json-representation) article.